Roxana Saberi: Release

 On May 10, 2009, Saberi's appeal was heard by an Iranian appeals court.
 The court dismissed the charges against her because the US is not hostile.
 After all, it is not at war with Iran.
 Her original conviction was on the charges that she was working with a "hostile country" – the United States.

 On May 11, 2009, Saberi was freed from prison after the appeals court suspended her eight-year jail sentence.
 An appeals court reduced the charge against her from espionage to possessing classified information, a charge Saberi denied, and reduced her eight-year prison term to a two-year suspended sentence.

 After her release, Saberi said that although she was not physically tortured during her captivity, she was placed under "severe psychological and mental pressure".
 She said her captors blindfolded her during days of interrogation, held her in solitary confinement, and would not allow her to inform anyone of her whereabouts.
 According to Saberi, her interrogators threatened her with many years in prison and even execution if she did not confess to being a spy.
 She said that under these pressures, she had made a false confession, which she later recanted while still in custody.

 After Saberi was released from prison, one of her lawyers declared that she had obtained a classified document while working as a translator for a powerful clerical lobby.
 He claimed that this had been used as evidence to convict her on espionage charges.
 He said the document was a classified Iranian report on the US-led war in Iraq.

 Saberi later said, "I didn't have any classified documents.
 I had a research article that was public information, but my captors lied and claimed I had a classified document, evidently to pretend that my case was legitimate."
 Saberi has suggested that the lawyer may have been under pressure from the Iranian government to say after her release that the document was classified, even though in court he had argued that it was not.

 Since her release, Saberi wrote a book about her experiences in Iran, Between Two Worlds: My Life and Captivity in Iran, which was released by HarperCollins on March 30, 2010.
 She has also been speaking out for Iran's "prisoners of conscience" as well as the Iranians who have been detained in the aftermath of the 2009 Iranian presidential election.

 In 2013 Saberi was hired by Al Jazeera America as a correspondent and senior producer.

 Saberi joined CBS News in January 2018 and is based in London.

-Awards and honours
+Awards and honors

 Saberi's awards include the 2008 Medill Medal of Courage, the 2009 Ilaria Alpi Freedom of the Press Award, the 2009 NCAA Award of Valor, and a 2010 Project on Middle East Democracy Award.